Caldecote, South Cambridgeshire

 Caldecote is a village and civil parish in Cambridgeshire, in the district of South Cambridgeshire, England.
 It lies south of the A428, approximately six miles west of Cambridge and three miles east of Cambourne.

 Nearby settlements are Hardwick and Toft to the east, Bourn to the west, Childerley to the north and Kingston to the south.
 Bourn Airfield lies on the north-west edge of the village.

 History

 The older part of the village lies to the south, just off the B1046 road and is mentioned in the Domesday Book of 1086.
+Its origins have been speculated to have been as a hamlet of neighbouring Bourn, of which it was part of the same parish of in the 12th century.
 The parish church, St. Michael and All Angels, parts of which date to the 14th century, is in this part of the village.
 Bourn Brook and the route of the former Oxford and Cambridge Railway run to the south of the village.

 Highfields Caldecote

 Highfields Caldecote is a newer development in the north of the village.
 The A428 was converted to a dual carriageway and was opened in 2007, allowing easier access.